Visa Traveler

 —

-06. Mentioning about Couchsurfing, hitchhiking, etc.
+06. Mentioning Couchsurfing, hitchhiking, etc.

-Never mention about Couchsurfing, hitchhiking, backpacking, budget travel, etc. They are all red flags.
+Never mention Couchsurfing, hitchhiking, backpacking, budget travel, etc. They are all red flags.
 The visa officers may not be familiar with these concepts and might consider that you do not have enough funds to support yourself.

 If asked, simply mention that you would like to go to that country for tourism purposes.
 If you need to show proof of hotel reservations for your visa application, just make a few refundable hotel reservations.

 Do not mention Airbnb as well.
 Visa officers may not be familiar with Airbnb.
-Airbnb is still in a gray area as not all governments are in favor of it.
+Airbnb is still in a gray area, as not all governments are in favor of it.

 FREE eBook: How to travel 56 countries VISA-FREE with a visa from US, Canada, UK, Schengen, Australia, etc.